Why is car insurance so expensive?

 Drive fewer miles

-The less time you spend on the road, the lower the chances of you being involved in a road accident.
+The more time you spend on the road, the higher the chances are of you being involved in a road accident.
+That's why someone who drives 10,000 miles a year pays on average 3%[6] more for insurance than someone who drives 2,000 miles.

 Add a named driver